North American F-82 Twin Mustang: Design and development

 The XP-82 prototypes, and production P-82Bs and P-82Es, retained both fully equipped cockpits so that pilots could fly the aircraft from either position, alternating control on long flights, while later night fighter versions kept the cockpit on the left side only, placing the radar operator in the right position.

+The first flight of the prototype took place in June 26, 1945; a production order for P-82B Twin Mustangs had been placed in March 1945.
 Although some P-82B airframes were completed before the end of World War II, most remained at the North American factory in California waiting for engines until 1946.
 As a result, none saw service during the war.